libp2p/specs/connections/simopen.md

 selection phase, where one of the peers is selected to act as the initiator.
 In order to do so, they both generate a random 64-bit integer and send it as response to the `/libp2p/simultaneous-connect` directive, prefixed with the `select:` string.
-The integer is in big-endian format, encoded in base64.
+The integer is sent in its base-10 string representation.
 The peer with the highest integer is selected to act as the initator and sends an `initiator` message.
 The peer with the lowest integer responds with `responder` message and both peers transition to protocol negotiation with a distinct